fabito/docker-afraid-dyndns/README.md

-# docker-afraid-dyndns
-Docker based dynamic DNS client for the afraid.org service
+# Docker dynamic DNS client for the afraid.org service